Duplicate Codex accounts warning: what it means

 - If the profiles are truly the same account, keep one profile and delete the duplicate.

-- If they are different seats in the same workspace, you can keep them.
+- If you intentionally keep multiple profiles for the same account, you can keep them.
 Just know the limits are shared, so switching is mostly for separation, not extra headroom.

 - Give each profile a clear name (for example, “Workspace seat A” and “Workspace seat B”) so you know which is active in the tray.